databrickslabs/dbx/docs/guides/general/delta_live_tables.md

 !!! danger "Assets-based launch is not supported in DLT pipelines"

-     Please note that assets-based launch is not supported in DLT pipelines.<br/>
+     Please note that [assets-based launch](../../features/assets.md) is **not supported for DLT pipelines**.

-     Use the properties of the DLT pipeline, such as `target` and ` development` if you're looking for CI launch capability.
+     Use the properties of the DLT pipeline, such as `target` and `development` if you're looking for capabilities to launch a specific branch.

 ## :material-code-brackets: Passing parameters to DLT pipelines during launch